futureverse/future.p2p/vignettes/future.p2p-10-getting-started.md

 This document shows you how the get started.
 I recommend starting out with a _personal_ P2P cluster just to get a feel for what is involved.
 After that, setting one up among friends, is almost as easy.
-Regardlessly, all users need to set up a few things before they can join a P2P cluster.
+Regardless, all users need to set up a few things before they can join a P2P cluster.

 A P2P cluster consists of: